oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 ![SQLFW](./images/sqlfw-concept.png "SQL Firewall concept")

-SQL Firewall relies on allow-listing authorized SQL statements and associated trusted database connection paths.
-You can train the SQL Firewall by capturing authorized SQL statements for an application account, and generate a firewall policy with allow-list rules from the captured SQL activities.
-Once trained, deploy the firewall policy to prevent or detect potential SQL injection attacks.
+Figure 1: Oracle SQL Firewall built into Oracle Database kernel

+Oracle SQL Firewall policies work at a database account level, whether of an application service account or a direct database user, such as a reporting user or a database administrator.
+SQL Firewall policy for every database account comprises allow-lists of authorized SQL statements and associated trusted database connection paths.
+The allow-listing approach provides a higher level of protection against risks such as SQL Injection attacks and compromised accounts.
+It ensures that only authorized SQL statements from trusted database connections are permitted for execution inside the Oracle database while alerting/blocking any unauthorized attempts at accessing sensitive data stored within them.
 Unlike signature-based protection mechanisms, SQL Firewall cannot be fooled by encoding the SQL statement or referencing synonyms or dynamically generated object names.

 PL/SQL procedures in `SYS.DBMS_SQL_FIREWALL` package lets you administer and manage the SQL Firewall configuration within Oracle Database.
 Oracle SQL Firewall is available only for Oracle Database Enterprise Edition (version 23c and later).
 Oracle SQL Firewall must be licensed for use.
 There are two paths to its license: